uwrobotics/uwrt_mars_rover/README.md

 ```

 ### Clang Format

-You can install clang-format and run it on the files themselves, but the recommended way is to install a clang-format plugin for whatever IDE you're using.
+You can install clang-format and run it on the files themselves, but the recommended way is to install a clang-format
+plugin for whatever IDE you're using.
 They typically automatically find and use the `.clang-format` file in our repo.

 ### Catkin Lint

 Catkin Lint ensures that the catkin-specific files are configured correctly.
-This includes the `package.xml`, `CMakeLists.txt` and more.
-To install `catkin_lint`:
+This includes the `package.xml`,
+`CMakeLists.txt` and more.
+To install the latest `catkin_lint`:
 ```
 sudo add-apt-repository ppa:roehling/ros
 sudo apt update